 Everything you need to know about Citrix

-A guide to Citrix, its history, transition from on-premises virtualization to cloud services, key acquisitions, and its focus on secure digital workspaces and workloads
+A comprehensive guide to Citrix, tracing its history from on-premises virtualization to cloud services, highlighting key acquisitions and business mission

 The company offers services for virtualization, storage, networking, software as a service, and cloud computing, and has a remarkably varied history with multiple acquisitions, financial highs, and stock market lows.